helaili/github-oidc-auth-app/README.md

 - repository_visibility
 - workflow

-:rotating_light: **Important**: If you set loose claim filters in your configuration (like just `environment: production`), anyone with one of the installation ID and the URL of the app will be able to generate a token with the matching permission.
+:rotating_light: **Important**: If you set loose claim filters in your configuration (like just `environment: production`), anyone with one of the login name and the URL of the app will be able to generate a token with the matching permission.
 Using such loose conditions means you need to treat these paramaters as secrets, but I would strongly advise to always include extra information that can not be faked such as the repository owner name.

 See the the `properties of permissions` section [here](https://docs.github.com/en/enterprise-cloud@latest/rest/apps/apps?apiVersion=2022-11-28#create-a-scoped-access-token) to see the list of permissions and their values.